Category: Maori culture

 by

-in Education, Creative, creative process, Creative Processes, Creative projects, Cultural insights, Design, Design Thinking, Educational Frameworks, educational innovation, Educator Professional Development, Frameworks, Indigenous knowledge, innovation, innovation and creativity, Innovation Strategies, Innovations in Teaching and Learning, Maori, Maori culture, Professional DevelopmentExplore the transformative “Te Ara Whakamārama,” a framework with four stages inspired by Māori wisdom.
-Embrace a journey of innovation from the conceptual void to the luminous world of realization and beyond.
-Dive into the essence of Te Ao Māori and unlock the secrets to a holistic design and development process.
+in Education, Creative, creative process, Creative Processes, Creative projects, Cultural insights, Design, Design Thinking, Educational Frameworks, educational innovation, Educator Professional Development, Frameworks, Indigenous knowledge, innovation, innovation and creativity, Innovation Strategies, Innovations in Teaching and Learning, Maori, Maori culture, Professional DevelopmentTe Ara Whakamārama is a Te Ao Māori-informed framework for design, development, collaboration, implementation, and legacy.

 -